AdithyaSharmaCA/Meme-repository-sentiment/Meme/readme.txt

-Add all your images of memes with sentimetns here
+Add all your images of memes